Podziemski believes Warriors are ‘very close' to title contention

 In talking to 95.7 The Game’s “Willard and Dibs” on Tuesday, the Santa Clara product explained why he is confident Golden State remains an NBA title contender.

-“I think we’re very close,” Podizemski told Mark Willard and Dan Dibley.
-“That’s easy to say for anybody on any team -- everyone has that belief that they can do it.
+“I think we’re very close,” Podziemski told Mark Willard and Dan Dibley.
+“That’s easy to say for anybody on any team — everyone has that belief that they can do it.
 But to see the old guys mixed with the new [and] mixed with the young, I think it’s something we can put together.”

 The Warriors finished last season 46-36 before their 2023-24 NBA season ended at Golden 1 Center.
 In a positive sign for Golden State, it went 27-13 in their final 40 games heading into the play-in game.